 Common side effects of Naglazyme include: severe infusion related reaction, rigors, conjunctivitis, infusion related reaction, development of igg antibodies, chest pain, pain, dyspnea, pharyngitis, and otalgia.
 See below for a comprehensive list of adverse effects.

 Applies to galsulfase: intravenous solution

-Along with its needed effects, galsulfase (the active ingredient contained in Naglazyme) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, galsulfase (the active ingredient contained in Naglazyme) may cause unwanted side effects that require medical attention.